robbyki/robbyki/README.md

 * I'm pretty sure by most psychological measures, the Star Trek TNG characters have literally raised me and have shaped a major part of my psyche.
 Geordi La Forge is hands down the coolest engineer in the history of humanity and probably the reason I even went into technology.
-(FYI to the producers of the Bing Bang Theory...I'm a big fan of parodies but your inaccurate portrayal of engineers is a toxic danger to how programmers are perceived by youth)
+(FYI to the producers of the Bing Bang Theory...I'm a big fan of parodies but your inaccurate consistent portrayal of engineers is a toxic danger to how programmers are perceived by youth)

 ### *What do I find myself day-dreaming about?*